 the capability of a carp rod but the long collapsed length was a deal breaker.

-I have another customer who bought the Red Dragon and absolutely loves it, but
+I have another customer who bought one of the carp rods that do not collapse to a convenient length, and absolutely loves the rod, but

 on a recent trip for which it would have been ideal he ended up leaving it home.